dgaydukov/cert-aws/sa/README.md

 https://real-logic.co.uk/about.html (videos by Martin Thompson) https://www.thorntech.com/2018/09/user-authentication-alb-cognito
 ----------------------------------------------------------------------------------------------
+* request and run spot fleet
+* ec2fleet vs spotfleet
 * asg with both on-demand and spot instances (when no spot avaialbe run on-demand)
-* request and run spot fleet
 * use spot instance to handle sqs, when get termination notification, stop requesting new messages from queue, finish processing remaining messages and quit
 * create sqs queue and spot fleet that monitory queue, run spot fleet based on queue load, shut down fleet if queue is empty
 + add asg ec2 based on number of messages in sqs